 The keys to understanding the new economy

-In order for businesses to understand how the novel economy works, it’s necessary, in Solis’s opinion, for them to be aware of the following facts:
+For businesses to understand how the novel economy works, Solis claims that it’s essential for them to be fully aware of the following three facts:

 - The novel economy is born out of the circumstances that the world is facing for the first time.
-Those circumstances radically changed the course of the economy.
-Therefore, not just the businesses, we all need time to understand and accept the changes fully.
+Those circumstances have radically changed the course of the economy.
+Therefore, not only businesses but also individuals need to take their time to comprehend and accept the changes.

-- We don’t yet fully understand the changes and trends within the novel economy.
-Therefore, all evaluations and pieces of advice given by experts, even the most eminent ones, should be “taken with a grain of salt”.
+- We don’t yet understand all the changes and trends within the novel economy.
+Therefore, evaluations and pieces of advice given by experts, even the most prominent ones, should be “taken with a grain of salt”.

 - The novel economy is expected to consolidate in the 18-24 month period after the coronavirus outbreak.
-The consolidation will take place in three phases.
+The consolidation will, as Solis indicates, take place in three phases.

 The phases of the new economy are marked by the imperatives placed upon the businesses: